Portugal

 Portugal's museum landscape reflects an unusual fact: most of the country's cultural patrimony was assembled centrally, in Lisbon, by a small royal court and then a republic that nationalised church and royal collections after 1910.
 As a result, more than half the country's important museums sit within a two-hour radius of the capital, with secondary clusters in Porto and a long tail of regional, archaeological and ethnographic museums elsewhere.

-Lisbon dominates — over forty museums covering painting, decorative arts, coaches, marine history, archaeology, ethnography, money, costume, theatre, and the country's strongest collection of azulejo tiles.
+Lisbon dominates — more than sixty museums covering painting, decorative arts, coaches, marine history, archaeology, ethnography, money, costume, theatre, and the country's strongest collection of azulejo tiles.
 Porto adds Serralves for contemporary art, the merchant misericórdia museum, several university collections in natural sciences and transport, and the FC Porto football museum.

 Beyond the two main cities, the picture diversifies geographically rather than thematically: Coimbra holds the historic university museum and a strong Machado de Castro sculpture collection; Évora the Cathedral museum; Tomar the convent museums of the Templar/Christ order; Aveiro the Museum of the city and the Vista Alegre porcelain museum.
 Smaller regional museums often house single-collection treasures.
 The LxDiscover app lists every museum by region with location and editorial context, organised so you can plan one museum-driven trip at a time.